mukhlisakbr/expo-typescript-boilerplate/README.md

 # expo-typescript-boilerplate

-this is my personal boilerplate for building expo app
+this is my personal boilerplate for building expo app using SDK 44.

 ## stacks